Shredrox/LogicalExpressionInterpreter/README.md

 The DEFINE command creates and stores a logical function with the input expression for future evaluation.<br>
 **Example: DEFINE func1(a,b): a && !b**

-The REMOVE cammand removes the function with the input name.<br>
+The REMOVE command removes the function with the input name.<br>
 **Example: REMOVE func1**

 ## ⚡ Solving of boolean expressions // SOLVE Command